Welcome from Marco Forgione – Director General of the Institute of Export & International Trade

 As with any market, we at the Institute are more than happy to offer advice and support if you are looking at Bahrain as a potential export market – just get in touch!

-Director of Commercial Operations - Institute of Export & International Trade
+Director General of the Institute of Export & International Trade

 comments powered by Disqus